RosslanKoulli/Corrupted-PowerPoint-text-extraction/README.md

 # Corrupted PowerPoint text extraction
-- This is a small project that uses a couple of libraries to extract the text from large PowerPoint files that are corrupted.
-This is primarily for students or teachers trying to get through PowerPoint submissions where the file has gone bust and can't be openned.
+This is a small project that extracts the text from large PowerPoint/PDF files that are corrupted.
+This is primarily for trying to get through PowerPoint submissions where the file has gone bust and can't be opened.

 ## Requirements
 ### Basic Requirements
 - python 3.8+